stevemanes/whos_online/README.md

 No database update is needed.

 WARNING: be aware that enabling hostname display can be costly.
-The web server has to make a DNS request for each new connection.
-The hostname is cached so this is only done once for the user.
+While the hostname is cached the web server has to make a DNS request for each new connection.
 However on a very busy site this could be a moderate performance bottleneck.

 If you are only running one Drupal site on your web server you can use the default "Memcached ID".
 Otherwise, each site should be assigned a unique